 Ego & Competitiveness

 The last barrier for some people is the attachment of their ego and sometimes their self-worth to the size, location, and amenities of their house.
 I’ve heard people say, “I’ve got to have a house that’s at least 5,000 square feet, with a gourmet kitchen with an island, formal dining room, living room, family room, office, 5 bedrooms, 4 1/2 bathrooms, 4 car garage, pool, hot tub, and a gated entrance to the community.
-As listen to them describing their “must have” house with such lust I know that it is their ego and weak self-value that is driving them to want it.
+As I listen to them describing their “must have” house with such lust I know that it is their ego and weak self-value that is driving them to want it.

 How is the attachment of a house to ego and self-worth created?
-I believe it is created by consumer product and homebuilder advertisements that we’ve been exposed to since birth.
+I believe it is created by consumer products and homebuilder advertisements that we’ve been exposed to since birth.
 Television, movies, and the news media also play a role.
 And if a person is married or living with someone who has been seduced by these advertising messages, the pressures to have the big house become much greater.
 I discuss the influence of advertising in more detail in this article, “Downsizing: First Step To Tiny Living.”

 How do you escape these attachments of ego and self-esteem to the size of a house?
 By recognizing how your concepts of the ideal house may have been created, identifying the huge advantages of a small house over a big one, and learning about tiny living.
-You need to get to a place where your enthusiasm for the rewards of having a small house cancel out any ego or self-worth issues that were cleverly implanted in your subconscious by advertisers.
+You need to get to a place where your enthusiasm for the rewards of having a small house cancels out any ego or self-worth issues that were cleverly implanted in your subconscious by advertisers.
 And you need to disregard the opinions of unenlightened people who insist on living large – materialistically!

 One of the things I like about small houses and tiny living is that it is non-conforming.
 I enjoy beating the system and creating a more intelligent way to live.
 Doing what everybody else is doing is unimaginative and boring.

-For you, will it be your stuff, perceived social obligations, or ego that dictate your decision in the size of your house?
+For you, will it be your stuff, perceived social obligations, or ego that dictate your decision regarding the size of your house?
 Or will you choose the size of your house based on your principles, financial goals, needs for freedom, and desired lifestyle?